rolfosian/drgmissions/README.md

 - Deep Rock Galactic\FSD.exe AND Deep Rock Galactic\FSD\Binaries\Win64\FSD-Win64-Shipping.exe AND ALSO Steam ARE ALL required to be run with administrator privileges in order for this script to be able to modify the system clock and run without errors

 * [This script will fetch the current DD data and exit the game in short order](https://github.com/rolfosian/drgmissions/blob/main/mods/dds_fetcher/Scripts/main.lua)
+* [This script](https://github.com/rolfosian/drgmissions/blob/main/mods/GetDailyDeals/Scripts/main.lua) and its [corresponding python script](https://github.com/rolfosian/drgmissions/blob/main/Daily_Trades_Run.py) will fetch all of the daily deals up until the date set by the target_date variable in the python script.
+UTC System Clock Timezone is required for this script, as are administrator priveliges for the python script.
+I tried to do it like the standard missions collector but the game would just hang after the second or third time the clock was changed, so this method restarts the game for every daily deal.
+* Make sure to turn off automatic time settings
+* If running the clock changing scripts in a VM, make sure to turn off guest/host timesync, IE: https://www.virtualbox.org/manual/ch09.html#disabletimesync

 ## **TODO**
 - ~~Contingencies for if the game doesn't terminate gracefully on 'organic' exit~~ Refer to kill process function in [this script](https://github.com/rolfosian/drgmissions/blob/main/DDs_Run.py)